rubmary/flow_solver/README.md

 # flow_solver

-Codifier to solve flow game to prpositional theory an use sat-solver
+Codifier to solve Flow game through propositional theory and using a SAT-solver.